What is cannabis?

 Every cannabis plant is likely to have some amount of all cannabinoids, but what distinguishes hemp from marijuana is its level of THC.
 In order to be defined as hemp by our government, the plant must contain less than .3% THC — making it impossible to get “high” from it (National Conference of State Legislatures, 2017).
 As a point of reference, marijuana typically contains between 5-10% THC.

 While it’s been legal to import hemp products from other countries for years, The Farm Bill (2014) made it legal for states to set up their own hemp cultivation laws in the United States.
+Then, a new Farm Bill was passed in 2018 that took hemp off the Schedule 1 Drug list entirely.

-While new research (US News, 2017) is uncovering an array of health benefits of THC, we are also finding that CBD, a completely non-psychoactive cannabinoid found in both hemp and marijuana, has benefits as well.
+While new research (US News, 2017) is uncovering an array of health benefits of THC, we are also finding that CBD, a completely non-intoxicating cannabinoid found in both hemp and marijuana, has benefits as well.

 Since CBD is found in hemp, there are many companies now creating CBD products that have been extracted from hemp grown for medicinal purposes.